corda/corda-training-template/README.md

 navigate to and select the repository folder, select `Gradle` from the next menu, and finally click `Okay`, again leaving all options as they are.

-# Running the tests
+# Instructions
-Now that you are all set-up, you can start expanding on the class templates.
+Once you are all set up, you can start expanding on the class templates.
 This project follows a test-based development style - the unit tests for each class contain all the information you will need to complete this CorDapp.

 All the tests are commented out by default - to complete this training, you will uncomment them one at a time, building up the CorDapp until it passes everything.

+You will begin by opening `IOUState` and `IOUStateTests` in your language of choice and uncommenting the first test.
+Then, use the TODO and hints to modify `IOUState` to pass the test.

+You will first fix `IOUState`, then `IOUContract`, and lastly `IOUIssueFlow`

-### To run the tests
+### Running the tests
 * Kotlin: Select `Kotlin - Unit tests` from the dropdown run configuration menu, and click the green play button.
 * Java: Select `Java - Unit tests` from the dropdown run configuration menu, and click the green play button.
 * Individual tests can be run by clicking the green arrow in the line number column next to each test.

 # Template Files
-Begin by opening IOUState and IOUStateTests in your language of choice and uncommenting the first test.
-Then, use the TODO and hints to modify IOUState to pass the test.

 ### Kotlin
 State: